 Buying a crate for your Australian Shepherd is a bit like the story of Goldie Locks and the Three Bears, a crate shouldn’t be too small or too big, it should be the right size for your Aussie.
 Finding out which Aussie breed you have is key to understand which crate is best.

 Choose Your Crate

 When picking out a crate for your Australian Shepherd, the most important thing to keep in mind is the size of your dog.
 Aussies need a crate large enough to move around freely.
 Here’s some great options for medium sized Aussies.

 It is always better to go bigger rather than smaller.
 If you are buying a crate for a puppy, you may decide to buy a smaller temporary crate, although this would require larger crates as they grow.

 Fitting the Crate to Your Pup’s Adult Size

-Australian Shepherds typically grow between 18 to 23 inches in height and can weigh as much as 70 pounds.
 As a medium-sized dog, your Aussie will need a sufficiently-sized crate to be most comfortable.
-A standard size crate for an Australian Shepherd is around 42 inches in length and anywhere from 20 to 30 inches in height.
-This size of a crate will ensure that your Aussie has plenty of space to move around.
+A standard size crate for a standard Australian Shepherd is around 42 inches in length and around 20 inches in height.
+It’s good to ensure that your Aussie has plenty of space to move around.

 Obviously, a 42-inch crate will be way too large for an Australian Shepherd puppy.
 But the chances are that you would rather not spend money on a new crate every time your Aussie goes through a growth spurt.
-The smartest path to take to avoid this problem is buying a wire crate that comes with adjustable dividers.
+A great way to avoid this problem is to buy a wire crate that comes with adjustable dividers.